Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 How Do They Impact Your Loan?

 When key details about the loan are not properly disclosed, or you were misinformed on the true cost of your loan over time, then this constitutes to mis-selling.
 Being led to believe a term means one thing when it means another can be crucial in your decision-making process.
-Also, not knowing correctly how much real interest you’re paying can cause more expensive deals than it should be.
+Also, not knowing correctly how much real interest you’re paying can cause more expensive deals than they should be.
 Practices that deprive you of the opportunity to make an informed decision about your financing options.

 How were you affected?